Praveensp9/Kafka-for-TwitterStreamingData/README.md

 # Kafka-for-TwitterStreamingData
-This is kafka project to stream Twitter data on Kafka topics
+kafka project to stream Twitter data on Kafka topics.
+This stores the data on Elastic Search.